Agave deserti Engelm.

 Desert Agave, Mescal, Century Plant, Maguey

-Agave deserti is a succulent plant that forms rosettes of fleshy gray-green leaves with a deep central gutter, small regularly spaced marginal teeth, and a strong terminal spine.
+Agave deserti is a succulent plant that forms stemless or short-stemmed rosettes of thick fleshy lance-shaped leaves with sharp spines along the edges and a strong terminal spine.
 The leaves vary in color from grayish, gray-green, and blue-green to yellowish-green.
 They are up to 27 inches (70 cm) long and 4 inches (10 cm) wide.
-Flowers are bright yellow, funnel-shaped, up to 2.4 inches (6 cm) long, and appear in summer on a branched, up to 20 feet (6 m) tall inflorescence.
+Flowers are bright yellow, funnel-shaped, up to 2.4 inches (6 cm) long, and appear in summer on a paniculate, up to 20 feet (6 m) tall inflorescence.

 How to Grow and Care